icloud-ecnu/UUCMigration/podman/docs/source/markdown/podman.1.md

 See the `subuid(5)` and `subgid(5)` man pages for more information.

+Note: whitespace in any row of /etc/subuid or /etc/subgid, including trailing blanks, may result in no entry failures.

 Images are pulled under `XDG_DATA_HOME` when specified, otherwise in the home directory of the user under `.local/share/containers/storage`.

 Currently slirp4netns or pasta is required to be installed to create a network